muhammed-saheer/netflix_sql_project/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL
+# Netflix Movies and TV Shows Data Analysis using SQL 🎬📊

 ![Netflix Logo](https://github.com/muhammed-saheer/netflix_sql_project/blob/main/logo.png)

-## Overview
+## 📖 Overview
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This analysis helps in understanding the content distribution, popular genres, directors, actors, and much more.

+# 🎯 Objective
+The objective of this project is to use SQL queries to extract meaningful insights from Netflix's data, answer key business questions, and showcase how SQL can be used to analyze a large-scale dataset.

+Key objectives include:

+1. Analyzing the number of movies vs TV shows.
+2. Identifying the top countries with the most Netflix content.
+3. Finding trends based on content release years.
+4. Analyzing actors, directors, and genres for better content understanding.

+# 🧑‍💻 Tools and Skills Used
+**SQL**: For querying and extracting data from the Netflix dataset.
+**PostgreSQL**: The database system used to store and analyze the data.
+**Data Analysis**: SQL joins, aggregation, and filtering techniques to extract insights.
+**Data Transformation**: Data cleaning and processing to get useful insights.

 ## Dataset